I am in the process of making some changes and additions to this post. Please bear with me.

 - a flexible hose isolating valve,

-- the mains stopcock for the premises in the form of a traditional tap that can be turned,
+- the mains stopcock for the premises in the form of a traditional tap handle that can be turned,

 - the mains stopcock for the premises in the form of a stopcock operated by a remote switch (these don’t require electricity),